zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 {% include figure.html url="/assets/imgs/meta/qbr.png" description="Illustration of a QBR meeting presentation" %}

-Even though we only had 2 reports to build as a top priority as of that moment, we knew the other 20+ business verticals (examples could be the Platform-Partnerships Team, Workplace Team, WhatsApp for Business Team, etc...) would also need to produce similar reports and we were a team of just 3 engineers, we would not be able to scale fast enough to support all the business verticals by making each report itself manually.
+Even though I only had 2 reports to build as a top priority as of that moment, I knew the other 20+ business verticals (examples could be the Platform-Partnerships Team, Workplace Team, WhatsApp for Business Team, etc...) would also need to produce similar reports and we were a team of just 3 engineers, we would not be able to scale fast enough to support all the business verticals by making each report itself manually.
-So we focused on building a platform that would instead enable other engineering teams to work on top of and produce business reports as fast as possible.
+So I focused on building a platform that would instead enable other engineering teams to work on top of and produce business reports as fast as possible.

 Before investing in building a completely new platform to generate these reports, we looked to other teams / projects at Meta to find out if anything like this was ever built so that we could leverage it to speed up our goals.

-We found a similar project that had started a few time before we looked into the same problem.
+We found a similar project that had started some time before us tackling the same problem.
 Our sister team in Sales had decided to build a platform to generate reports that was supported by a team in Hyderabad, India.

 We did an in-depth analysis of their platform and decided not to leverage it and instead build a new one from scratch as it had some limitations that were blockers for us:
 - it was built outside of our internal network, meaning we would not be able to source insights directly without exporting them outside of intern (security risk for us)